collectionslab/Omniscribe/proofOfConcept/README.md

 # Proof of Concept

-The following files were used to verify the feasibility of our project and what our project can achieve. `extractROIs.py` is used to prepare crowd-sourced data for training. **inferencer.py** implements the command-line interface for users, but does require pre-trained weights as produced by Mask R-CNN.
+The goal of this project is to investigate the learnability of some of the data that is owned by the Collections Lab team at UCLA.
+Over one year later, we have concluded that the data we have has machine learning applications when the data is transformed appropriately.
+The following files were used to verify the feasibility of our project and what our project can achieve.

 ## The Pipeline